A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

 Although the \(\te\) may appear to avoid conditioning on intermediate outcomes, it simply masks a complex chain of events that came before the nominal start of the process, a chain that itself was likely influenced by discriminatory decisions.
-For instance, the officer spotting and stopping motorists in our running example could be patrolling the neighborhood in question because of its racial composition.
-The very idea of ``intermediate outcomes''---a concept central to concerns about post-treatment bias---is a slippery notion in the context of discrimination studies, where there is no clear point in time where one can imagine that race is ``assigned.''
+For instance, the officer spotting and stopping motorists in our running example could be patrolling the neighborhood in question because of its racial composition.\footnote{ Importantly, even if the population of individuals spotted by police at a street corner is a (near) random sample of people living or working in the neighborhood, we still cannot think of race as being randomly assigned in that subset.
+In particular, spotted individuals may still differ on a variety of dimensions (e.g., socio-economic status) across race groups.
+As such, one would need to statistically account for these differences in any analysis that seeks to measure disparate treatment. } The very idea of ``intermediate outcomes''---a concept central to concerns about post-treatment bias---is a slippery notion in the context of discrimination studies, where there is no clear point in time where one can imagine that race is ``assigned.''
 Even birth cannot be considered the ultimate starting point since, in theory, one might include, at the least, the race of a child's parents, determined at an earlier stage, when assessing discrimination.\footnote{ In the case of biological sex, one might consider assignment to occur at conception, though that is typically not the primary moment of interest in studies of sex discrimination. } Indeed, such generational counterfactuals may be critical for understanding systemic, institutional discrimination.

+Our discussion of discrimination in multi-staged, multi-decider scenarios applies widely, but it is not universal.
+In particular, measuring discrimination in a single-decider case---and, specifically, in officer use of force---is challenging.
+In many of these single-decider scenarios, it is hard to imagine intervening on race after the decision-making process begins, making it difficult to isolate discrimination in later stages.